 Insulation of Bunks and Windows

-How to winterize a pop up camper: Insulation of Bunks and Windows.
+Pop-Up Camper Insulation of Bunks and Windows.
 Let me clear something up for you at this point.
-Insulating a pop up camper for winter is not the same as insulating a pop up camper for summer.
-In the winter we are interested in refracting any heat we may have inside.
+Insulating a pop-up camper for winter is not the same as insulating a pop-up camper for summer.
+In the winter, we are interested in refracting any heat we may have inside.
 In winter, all refractory metal surfaces will be oriented towards our interior.
-In this way we will keep the heat inside.
+In this way, we will keep the heat inside.

-One of the options is to prepare your own inserts for insulation of bunks and windows using a thick bubble foil insulation or refractory reflectix inserts and install them placing the reflective side towards the inside of the pop up camper.
+One of the options is to prepare your own inserts for insulation of bunks and windows using thick bubble foil insulation or refractory reflectix inserts and install them placing the reflective side towards the inside of the pop-up camper.

 - EXTREMELY EFFECTIVE - reflect 95% of radiant energy, perfect RADIANT BARRIER.

 - VAPOR BARRIER -Unaffected by humidity and moisture, can be used indoor/outdoor.

 - SUPREME QUALITY - 3mm closed cell polyethylene FOAM ( not a cheap bubbles) sandwiched between highly reflective Engineered Foil on both sides.
 Easy to install, easy to cut and easy to clean, Strong but lightweight.

 With the inserts placed in the bunk beds and windows, it will stay a little bit darker in your pop-up, but it will help minimize drafts while keeping the heat inside the camper.
 You will find that there are many options for these materials in e-commerce stores.
 I recommend that you use a good quality, thick bubble foil reflective insert with bubbles on both sides.
 Once you have it cut out, you can reuse it, and it will save fuel while heating the pop-up camper.
 Therefore, it is recommended that you do not choose cheap but thin options.